 - Recycling and Reuse – All e-waste can be counted whether it is sent for recycling or refurbishment and reuse.

 - All sources welcome– Unlike other categories, we encourage schools to include electronics collected from the general public (i.e. non-institution community members bringing materials from home) at special drop off events.
 Schools are encouraged to work with their local communities to hold public drop off events and count these materials as long as the collection takes place on the campus itself.

 - 3rd Party Certification – As explained further below, schools must use recycling service providers that are certified by R2 or e-Stewards for appropriate environmental practices.

-Schools select the start and stop date as long as the entire 30 day period falls within the extended 10 weeks of the Tournament and pre-season period.
+Schools select the start and stop date as long as the entire 30 day period falls within the extended 10 weeks of the competition and pre-season period.
 Schools should provide enough time at the end of their 30 day collection window to ensure they are able to gather and calculate weight data before the April reporting deadline.
-Results will be based on per capita numbers using the same full-campus FTE population as the traditional tournament.
+Results will be based on per capita numbers using the same full-campus FTE population as the traditional competition.